JohnPWSharp/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD01_DEMO.md

 #### Task 3: Explain how it works

-1. Depending on if you have time, walk through the code.
+1. If you have time, walk through the code.
 2. The multithreaded client approach is implemented by the `DelayDataUploadDriver` and `DelayDataUploader` classes.
 The `DelayDataUploadDriver` class creates an instance of the